bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 m

-"multiline" mode
+“multiline” mode

 s

-useful when working with text that includes newlines.Normally, a "." in a regular expression matches any character except a line terminator.
-When the s flag is used, however, "." will match any character, including line terminators.
+useful when working with text that includes newlines.Normally, a “.” in a regular expression matches any character except a line terminator.
+When the s flag is used, however, “.” will match any character, including line terminators.

 u

 Unicode.

-Setting the u flag on a RegExp also allows you to use the new `\u{...}` escape sequence for Unicode character and also enables the \\p{...} notation for Unicode character classes.
+Setting the u flag on a RegExp also allows you to use the new `\u{...}` escape sequence for Unicode character and also enables the \\p{…} notation for Unicode character classes.

 y

-"sticky". should match at the beginning of a string or at the first character following the previous match
+“sticky”. should match at the beginning of a string or at the first character following the previous match

 ### String Methods for Pattern Matching